Kutaisi Gay Travel

 The Gay Travel Experience: Kutaisi, Georgia

 Kutaisi is a small vibrant city settled along the Rioni River in western Georgia.
-The town is much calmer than the massive capital of Tbilisi and not as heavily influenced by Russian culture as Batumi.
+The town is much calmer than the massive capital of Tbilisi and not as heavily influenced by Russian culture as other parts of Georgia.

 Two days will be sufficient to explore Kutaisi since the city quite small and walkable.
 I flew into the Kutaisi airport and made my way toward Tbilisi soon after.

-Georgia in general is a wonderful off-the-beaten-path gay travel destination.
+The country of Georgia is in general a wonderfully off-the-beaten-path destination.
 There is much to see and various gay events held regularly, especially in the capital.
 Georgian citizens are unfortunately not so comfortable with the LGBT community.